robcarver17/pysystemtrade/docs/production.md

 For the best execution algo if a market order has been issued it will behave like the market algo.
 If a limit order was issued, it will wait passively for a fill.
 If certain conditions are met it will switch to trading aggressively; which means it will change the limit price to buy at the offer, and sell at the bid.

 How do we poll for cancellations and fills, change limit prices, and request cancellations?
-This is all done via the 'control' objects buried inside ibOrderWithControls, which is the IB insync representation of the order and contract traded.
+This is all done via the 'control' objects buried inside ibOrderWithControls, which is the ib-insync representation of the order and contract traded.
 A frequent pattern is to update that object, and then use it to update the *execution details* for the broker order.
 The following broker order fields are updated in this way:

 - fill: length 1, or longer for spread orders
 - filled price: float, even for spread orders (since IB fills are returned as a list for each leg, we have to calculate this)